exodusprime1337/Kubernetes-Cluster-Creator/README.md

 `Ingress` controller can be installed as part of the kubernetes configuration settings.
 Set `install_ingress_nginx` to true in step 5 below.

 `Kadalu Storage` is available for use.
 Is is disabled by default and can be enabled in by setting `setup_kadalu_operator` to true in step 5 below.
-You can find more information about configuring Kadalu here: https://kadalu.io/docs/k8s-storage/devel/setup/
+You can find more information about configuring Kadalu here: https://kadalu.io/docs/k8s-storage/devel/setup/.
+You can find samples of the Kadalu storage class YAML for Kubernetes.

 ## Requirements
 ### Operating System